Why Is Sleep Important?

 - Good sleep as a child also decreases the chance for general health problems and emotional difficulties like depression and anxiety.

-- A child who is not overtired, will settle much easier and have better nights as well.
+- An overtired baby won't sleep well.
+A baby who is mostly well-rested and just readily tired by bedtime, will settle much easier and have better nights as well.

 If your baby is not sleeping well ...